flancia-coop/doc.anagora.org/mastodon-upgrade.md

 ## Experiments

-In addition to keeping the lights out,
+In addition to keeping the lights out, we would like to explore possible [[improvements]] to the services run by and for [[social coop]].

 ### Hometown

 We would like to run [[Hometown]] as a separate instance, as an experiment.

+We could do this by running something like https://alpha.social.coop, which would be the 'bleeding edge' (what we plan to ship to users by default at some later point).

-Ideally this would still be done in a way that we can import our existing instance data into it without disrupting federation.
+This would of course need to be done in a way that preserves instance data.
+Easier: run it as read only, federation off, off a database restore. import our existing instance data into it without disrupting federation.
+Ideally

 ### Matrix